Princeton-CDH/lenape-timetree/content/leaves/dutch-princeton.md

 title: The Dutch in Princeton
 ---

-In 1737, the Penn brothers sell Princeton-area land to Dutch farmers.
+In 1737, the Penn brothers sell Princeton area land to Dutch farmers.